thaibault/weboptimizer/readme.md

     - Many development helper:
         - Automatic watching and (re-)building any assets thorugh cross platform file watching
-        - Preconfigured local webserver with preconfigured websocket connections to **automatically refresh** you browser when any asset has changed (webpack-dev-server).
+        - Preconfigured local webserver with websocket connections to **livereload** you browser when any asset has changed (webpack-dev-server).
         - Preconfigured **hot module replacement** integration to update parts of your library/application with no siteeffects in a generic way without event the need to refresh your browser